WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 }
 ```

-And then a partitioning function which returns a key from the above list for input data:
+And then we define a partitioning function which returns a key from the above list for input data:

 ```go
 type LetterPartitionFunction struct {}